Children Lyme disease tick bite

 The Nigrovic study found that younger children and those with an erythema migrans rash were more likely to recall a recent tick bite—but even in these groups, most did not.

-Most children in the study presented with early-disseminated or late infection—meaning arthritis or multi-system involvement.
+Many children in the study presented with early-disseminated or late infection—meaning arthritis or multi-system involvement.
 By that stage, the tick bite was long forgotten, if it was ever noticed at all.

 Symptoms in Children—With or Without a Tick Bite

-In some children, Lyme disease progresses to brain fog, memory problems, or even autonomic dysfunction—all without anyone ever noticing a tick.
+In some children, Lyme disease progresses to brain fog, memory problems, or autonomic dysfunction—all without anyone ever noticing a tick.

 The Diagnostic Mistake Too Many Clinicians Make